 Soda and Sports Drinks – Too Much Sugar!

 (POR) Here is a basic list of what you need to know about sugar-sweetened beverages.
-This information is especially important considering how often young children are consuming soda and energy drinks now.
+This information is especially important considering how often young children are consuming see soda and follow site energy drinks now.
 Our source: SugarScience.org – a leading authority on the heath consequences of consuming large quantities of refined sugar.

 But first – here’s a way to reduce your child’s sugar consumption and increase the number of servings you get per container of juice.
 Now you can squeeze out 3X as much from your organic juice containers, which easily justifies the price of organic juices!